Turn Your Body into a Fat Burning Machine...

 A Low Cost Sectional

 We had been looking for a new sectional for quite a while that would fit in our main living space (shared with our dining room and kitchen) that would give us plenty of seating without overwhelming the minimal space we had available.
-Since I’m not one to shy away from assembling furniture (Ikea and I are close friends), Home Reserve came up as a very viable option.
+Since I’m not one to shy away from assembling furniture (Ikea and I are close friends), Home Reserve came up as a great place where to look.
 After plenty of research and looking through the available styles and fabrics, we were sold.
 We knew this was the right choice for our home.
+So we decided to do a Home Reserve Review!

 Before I get in to the details on just what it takes to get one of these sectionals/sofas, I want to tell you some of the features that got us excited.
 Also, as a disclaimer, I’m not being compensated for this post, I just really like my new sofa and wanted to share.

 Our previous sofa/loveseat combo was dark leather that had big puffy arms and cushions.
-Very comfy, but also pretty cumbersome in our small space, and the dark color really made the room look darker than I wanted it.
+Very comfy, but also pretty cumbersome in our small space, and the dark color really made the room look darker than I wanted it, so we decided tpo look for new options.
 Also, there was only seating for 5, which is the exact number of people in our family.
-If we had guests over, people were sitting on ottomans, dining room chairs, or an extra chair we had to drag into the room.
-Not so inviting.
+If we had guests over, people were sitting on ottomans, dining room chairs, or an extra chair we had moved into the room.
+Not so nice.

 When we looked further into the features, we found that every. single. seat (including the ottomans) has built-in storage.
 That is huge for us because our home has minimal closet and storage space.
 Having room to store my candles, our family board games, the kids’ DVD & book collections, plus other odds and ends that never seem to find a permanent home is worth it’s weight in gold.